0xdeee/0xdeee/README.md

 # Hi there 👋, I'm Dee✨

-- I'm a web developer & blogger!!
+- I'm a full stack developer & blogger!!
 - Currently working on fixing PROD bugs and CX improvements on the web-view layer of a bank's mobile app.
 - Highly interested in decentralization technologies and protocols.
 - Currently learning more advanced JavaScript & full-stack web development.